topcoder-platform/scorecard-api/README.md

 - in the extracted folder, run `java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb`
 - local DynamoDB is running at `http://localhost:8000`

-If you want to use docker of local DynamoDB:
+If you want to use docker of local DynamoDB and Elasticsearch:

 - see `https://hub.docker.com/r/amazon/dynamodb-local` for details
-- you may go to `db-docker` folder, and run `docker-compose up` to start local DynamoDB
+- you may go to `local` folder, and run `docker-compose up` to start local DynamoDB and Elasticsearch
 - local DynamoDB is running at `http://localhost:8000`
+- local Elasticsearch is running at `http://localhost:9200`

 ## AWS DynamoDB setup